-Denise organizes various fundraisers at Hope Floats and seeks out sponsors for events such as the Annual Hope Floats Memory Walk for Loved Ones.
-She overseas financial operations and manages correspondence with donors, business sponsors and grant providers.
+Denise organizes various fundraisers at Hope Floats and seeks out strategic partners and sponsors.
+She overseas financial operations and manages correspondence with private donors, business sponsors and grant providers.

-Denise holds a Masters Degree from Lesley University and was an educator prior to becoming director of Hope Floats.
-She taught elementary school, primarily as an inclusions teacher, for 13 years and while she has left public schools, in some ways she continues to teach.
-She strives to apply those skills and her life experience to support adults and adolescents who are grieving.
+Denise holds a Masters Degree from Lesley University.
+She is a long time educator and entrepreneur.
+She taught elementary school, primarily as an inclusions teacher, for 13 years and while she has left public schools, she continues to teach in new ways at Hope Floats.
+She strives to apply her skills and her life experience to support adults, children and their families who are grieving.

 Jane Corr became involved with Hope Floats Healing & Wellness Center several years ago when a sudden, personal loss affected her life.
 The caring, compassionate atmosphere at Hope Floats, as well as the staff and practitioners with whom she came into contact, impressed her so much that Jane was eager to give back.
 Jane knew from her own, first-hand, experience the positive impact that Hope Floats could have on a person’s life.